ocelot-inc/ocelotgui/README.txt

 MariaDB developer packages, for example "sudo apt-get libmysqlclient-dev" will put it in directory /usr/include/mysql.

+#Edit [path]/ocelotgui.pro.
+#Make sure that any of the lines that begins with "QMAKE_RPATHDIR + ..."
+#points to where libmysqlclient.so really is now.
-Edit [path]/ocelotgui.pro: change LIBS to the file "libmysqlclient.so".
-It comes with MySQL or MariaDB, for example "sudo apt-get mysqlclient" will put it in file /usr/lib/x86_64-linux-gnu/libmysqlclient.so.
+#It comes with MySQL or MariaDB,
+#for example "sudo apt-get mysqlclient" will put it
+#in file/usr/lib/x86_64-linux-gnu/libmysqlclient.so.
+#Example:
+#"QMAKE_RPATHDIR += /usr/local/mysql/lib/mysql"
+#Make sure that any of the lines that begins with "INCLUDEPATH+ ..."
+#points to where mysql.h really is now.
+Example:
+#"INCLUDEPATH += /usr/local/mysql/include/mysql"
+#(mysql.h comes with MySQL or MariaDB developer packages.
+# For example "sudo apt-get libmysqlclient-dev" will
+# put it in directory /usr/nclude/mysql).

 You will need to state a compiler for the kit.
 Steps for Qt Creator use are: